xitrum-framework/xitrum/README.rst

 * Fast built-in HTTP and HTTPS web server based on `Netty <http://netty.io/>`_.
 * Extensive caching for faster responding.
-  At the web server layer, small files are cached in memory, big files are sent using NIO's zero copy. `All Google's best practices <http://code.google.com/speed/page-speed/docs/rules_intro.html>`_ like conditional GET are applied.
+  At the web server layer, small files are cached in memory, big files are sent using NIO's zero copy.
+Xitrum's static file serving speed is `similar to that of Nginx <https://gist.github.com/3293596>`_.
   At the web framework layer you have can declare page, action, and object cache in the Rails style.
+  `All Google's best practices <http://code.google.com/speed/page-speed/docs/rules_intro.html>`_ like conditional GET are applied.
 * The framework tries to fill the spectrum between `Scalatra <https://github.com/scalatra/scalatra>`_ and `Lift <http://liftweb.net/>`_: more powerful than Scalatra and easier to use than Lift.
 You can easily create both RESTful APIs and postbacks. `Xitrum <http://ngocdaothanh.github.com/xitrum>`_